-The first iteration of the Toggle Manager application lacked any kind of focus or attention towards the user experience.
+The first iteration of the Toggle Manager was an application built with Adobe Flex.
+The application used many of the built in user interface components and behaviors that came with the framework so it lacked any kind of focus or attention towards the user experience.
 The overall experience was clunky and basic actions could often take multiple steps.
-I was brought into OpenPeak to look for ways the engineering team could elevate the user experience of their various products, the first being Toggle Manager.
-Toggle Manager is user administration tool to manage mobile devices for business employees.
+I was brought on board the OpenPeak engineering team to look for ways the product team could level up the user experience by making the product easier to learn, more efficient to manage, and a delight to use.

 Interaction design, visual design